leonjwu/Data-Science/README.md

 # Data Science Projects

-## Credibility: Some projects below were submitted as part of the Year 3 Imperial College Mathematics Data Science Module, in which I ranked 1st in the year

 # [Project 1: Exploring unsupervised graph-based learning methods, clustering methods and neural networks for clothing image classification and academic paper clustering in Python](https://github.com/leonjwu/Data-Science/blob/master/Graph-Cluster-NN/)

 ## Overview